LBirkinshaw-Doyle/naughts-and-crosses/README.md

 To Do on AI branch:
 * implement computer algorithm
     * find/develop algorithm (p2)
+        * mini-max algorithm to recursively analyse all moves is popular
     * pseudocode algorithm
     * add AI option to player objects
     * code up AI algorithm into function in GameEngine